wwittmer/unicens-linux-daemon/cfg/README.md

 **10.)
 Working with Scripts**

-The INIC on a Slim- or a Smart Node can remote control peripherals including audio codecs, camera sensors, INIC I/O companions, port expander, LEDs and Buttons.
+The INIC on a Slim- or a Smart Node can control its local peripherals including audio codecs, camera sensors, INIC I/O companions, port expander, LEDs and Buttons as a proxy of the Root Node.
 Therefore, it provides an I2C master interface and GPIO pins, which are controllable via network.
 UNICENS provides the capability to execute a list of jobs when a device connects to the network the first time.
 Those scripts can be assigned for each node in the XML file.
 Therefore, the `<Node>` tag has an optional attribute called _Script_:
  - Script=".."